Medical condition Hip prosthesis – the artificial hip joint

 Follow-up treatment and rehabilitation

 The first steps are taken on the day of the operation itself, using two walking sticks and under the guidance of a physiotherapist.
-After three to five days, the patient can leave the clinic.
+After two to four days, the patient can leave the clinic.
 We expect the trend towards shorter bed rest periods to continue.

 With the minimally invasive surgical techniques used today, walking sticks are only needed for two to four weeks.
 Depending on the surgical technique used, however, certain precautions and lifestyle rules should be followed in the first few weeks with regard to certain movements and loads.